SEA Games: Team Singapore record best away gold haul with Quah Jing Wen's 100m butterfly win

 KUALA LUMPUR: Singapore national swimmer Quah Jing Wen has proven yet again that she has come of age after beating her elder sister Ting Wen to win gold in the 100m butterfly on Saturday (Aug 26).

-This is Singapore's 44th gold medal at the 2017 SEA Games, the country's best away haul at the regional competition.
+With that, she helped Singapore clinch its 44th gold medal at the 2017 SEA Games, the country's best away gold-medal haul at the regional competition.

+Jing Wen clocked a new personal best of 59.38s to come in first.
+Ting Wen's 1:00.69s meant that she had to settle for third.
+Thailand's Kornkarnjana Sapianchai clinched silver in 1:00.45s.

+Jing Wen previous fastest time for the event was 59.92s, and her new time equals Ting Wen's personal best.
+Tao Li's national record of 57.74s and the SEA Games record of 58.84 remained intact.

 This is Jing Wen's second individual medal at the SEA Games after the 17-year-old bagged the 200m butterfly gold, setting a new national record in the process.